NAMlab/DeepCistrome/preparation_and_evaluation/README.md

-### Updated Folder Content Summary and Pipeline
+### Updated Comments on Contents after revision of Peleke et al., 2025 "Modelling genetic variation effects in plant gene regulatory networks using transfer learning on genomic and transcription factor binding data"

-The scripts in your folder can be categorized into five distinct phases, forming a cohesive bioinformatics analysis pipeline:
+The scripts in this folder are categorized into five distinct phases, forming a cohesive bioinformatics analysis pipeline:

 1.  **FASTA Sequence Pre-processing:** A robust set of Python scripts and a master shell script (`prepare_candidate_hubs.sz.1.sh`) are dedicated to preparing high-quality FASTA files for the deepCIS model.
 This includes tasks like parsing GFF annotations for promoter orientation, ensuring control/variant sequence pairing, filtering for sequence redundancy, and handling reverse complementation.
 This pipeline has been used to prepare the sequence targets candidates for Plant STARR seq.
 2.  **DeepCIS Prediction:** Core Python scripts (`dCIS_predict.*.py`) handle the loading of the neural network model and converting cleaned FASTA sequences into one-hot encoded input for generating the raw TFBS prediction and probability matrices.